evkx/evkx.github.io/content/models/nio/et7/ET7/_index.md

 ## Exterior

 The Nio ET7, with dimensions of 5101 mm in length, 1987 mm in width, and 1509 mm in height, falls into F-segment cars, also known as luxury or full-size luxury cars, represent the pinnacle of automotive luxury, performance, and technology.
 They are typically large sedans or limousines and are designed to offer the utmost in comfort, prestige, and advanced features.
-You can choose between 7 different paint colors when ordering this model.
+The Nio ET7 is available in a total of 7 solid paint colors.
 Additionally, you can choose between 2 wheels with sizes from 20 to 21 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
 Soft close is a standard function for the side doors.